How to protect an inheritance from divorce and/or separation

 Separation and divorce are two of the most painful events in life.
 The decision to legally end a relationship can set off a long and difficult process.
 The upheavals and emotional challenges are often enormous.
-On top of this, there are usually complicated legal and financial issues with short and long term implications which need to be carefully thought through and managed.
+On top of this, there are usually complicated legal and financial issues with short and long term implications that need to be carefully thought through and managed.

 In the course of making the decision to separate and/or divorce, it is important to consider aspects related to inheritance.
-Italian inheritance law specifically provides for rights belonging to so called, “forced heirs”, whose quota must be guaranteed.
+Italian inheritance law specifically provides for rights belonging to so-called, “forced heirs”, whose quota must be guaranteed.
 A consultation with a lawyer can provide an idea of the likely legal and financial outcomes of your situation.
 Generally, lawyers will provide a free initial consultation for this purpose so it is worth seeking some professional advice at an early stage.

 Separation and divorce is a family crisis, yet it is crucial to have a clear understanding of how to protect property, movable and immovable assets and savings, in order to guarantee fair protection of children’s inheritance.